Artic144/Stardew-damage-calculator/README.md

   weapon.addedDefense.Value += GetLevel();
 }
 ```
 Each topaz adds 1 defense level to its weapon.
 Each defense level makes you take 1 less damage from attacks, down to a minimum of 1 damage.
-Topaz do not affect the damage done by you or your weapon.
+Topaz do not affect the damage done by a weapon.

 ___
 - Emerald - `StardewValley::EmeraldEnchantment`